mdolab/adflow/doc/solvers.rst

 This case usually happens when the coupled ANK solver is used.
 If this is the case, simply reduce the coupled switch tolerance so that the solver can converge tighter before it switches to the coupled algorithm.

-If the step size is small even with the default ANK solver, and the CFL number has reached the upper limit, then a quick fix can be reducing the ``'ankcfllimit'`` option from its default value of ``1e5``.
+If the step size is small even with the default ANK solver (de-coupled mode for turbulence), and the CFL number has reached the upper limit, then a quick fix can be reducing the ``'ankcfllimit'`` option from its default value of ``1e5``.
 Lower CFL limits will yield a slower convergence, however the solver is usually more stable.
 Try not to set the CFL limit below a few hundreds, otherwise convergence may be very slow.

+If this solution still does not help, the users can try switching to the second order implicit formulation right before the solver starts taking small steps by modifying ``'anksecondordswitchtol'``.
+This mode will use an exact implicit formulation, and therefore the updates will be more accurate.

-If the problem occurs before the maximum CFL number is reached, the user can try relaxing the algorithms that determine the step size.
+If the problem occurs before the maximum CFL number is reached, and switching to the second order implicit formulation does not help, users can try relaxing the algorithms that determine the step size.
 To do this, the users can either increase the ``'ankunsteadylstol'`` from its default value of ``1.0``, e.g. ``1.5``, or set a larger ``'ankphysicallstol'`` from its default value ``0.2`` to a value between 0 and 1.
 The first modification will allow the unsteady residual norm to increase during the line search algorithm.
 This could potentially cause the solver the diverge, however it might also help it go over the *hills* easier.
 The second modification is related to the fraction of the change that is allowed for density and energy to change within a nonlinear update.
 Setting a higher value will enable more aggressive updates, however this might reduce robustness.
-The users should not set this value greater than 1, as this would enable updates to obtain negative density or energy values in some cells.
+Users should not set this value greater than 1, as this would enable updates to obtain negative density or energy values in some cells.

 If the problem continues, congratulations, you have found a problem that we have not solved yet.
 Reporting this case to the developers will be greatly appreciated, so that we can develop a fix for it.